 - Non-standard (cropped) 640×424 25/30p mode.

-Video quality is sharp with very minimal loss of details.
-Compared to previous generations, this version got a visible boost in terms of video.
+The video quality is sharp, with very minimal loss of details.
+This version got a visible boost in the video compared to previous generations.
 Multiple dedicated video modes are added to deliver user-friendly performance.

 Videos are captured in MPEG-4 / H.264 AVC compression.
 For all three resolutions, recording time is limited to 20 minutes.

 Besides the 11 points auto-focus, D5100 offers additional live autofocus for video recording for better subject tracking and face detection.

 You can also use Single-servo auto and manual focus from settings to manually adjust 11 focus points.

 One significant aspect of video shooting is Live View with magnification displayed in 5 steps.
 This feature is considered relatively new in DSLR, but Nikon offered it 10 years ago in D5100.
 It allows using the viewfinder instead of the monitor to compose the footage.

 You can still use a monitor while shooting, but you must turn on Live View for movie recording.
 Video results are good, but not using the viewfinder for video recording, even when the camera has one, limits the user’s experience.